 There is a simplicity in the narrative, as well as in Hardy’s word choices, that is emphasized by the rhyme.
 ‘The Frozen Greenhouse’ ends up reading like a fable in which one learns a lesson about taking care of plants.

-Images in The Frozen Greenhouse
+Explore The Frozen Greenhouse

 The most prevalent images of this piece are those of cold weather and cold emotions.
 These features of life pop up again and again in this text.
 They are sometimes contrasted with heat, such as in the second stanza, but, the cold never totally goes away.
 It is clear that the cold has found a place to stay within the young girl’s heart by the end of the poem.